engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 Arial is the most widely used font for both online and printed media.
 Arial is also the default font in Google Docs.

-Arial is one of the safest web fonts, and it is available on all major operating systems
+Arial is one of the safest web fonts, and it is available on all major operating systems.

 Example